Jacobventer/Smart_solar_automated_dashboard_pipeline/README.md

 # Data Quality and Data Wrangling Project
 ## Smart Solar Opitimze automatic dashboard pipeline
-This project demonstrates an end-to-end automated data pipeline for a hypothetical solar mangement compony - Smar Solar Optimize.
+This project demonstrates an end-to-end automated data pipeline for a hypothetical solar mangement compony - Smart Solar Optimize.
 It was developed as part of a university assignment on Data Quality and Data Wrangling